 Treating Mental Health Disorders

-Finally, cognitive behavioral treatment can be an effective way to address mental health.
+Finally, cognitive-behavioral treatment can be an effective way to address mental health.
 For many individuals, addiction is a direct result of a mental health disorder.
-In order to treat the addiction, mental health also has to be addressed.
+In order to treat addiction, mental health also has to be addressed.

 - Dialectical behavioral therapy